 This plum Round Top Ottoman from Arthur G Designs (made to order for our Central South Yarra apartment) not only made an excellent antidote to the traditional coffee table – it was also a good place to sit and consider new ideas.

 Art to inspire the artist within: it was a pleasure to gaze upon ‘The Secret Life of Trees’ by Richard Claremont.
 An original abstract landscape inspired by the local Australian environment, this work features many of Claremont’s motifs – capturing passing moments of light and time in thick brushstrokes.

 3:00 – 3:30pm: Cup of tea anyone?
-Team Ruby Slipper will take a brew or two, good and strong and PREFERABLY boiled in this very schmick Smeg kettle.
+Team Ruby Assembly will take a brew or two, good and strong and PREFERABLY boiled in this very schmick Smeg kettle.
 When we start to tire, a spot of afternoon tea is just the ticket.
 Being at Central South Yarra, we were spoiled for choice when it came to selecting a little something sweet to accompany our T2 brews – at famous patisserie Zumbo, no less!

 Emma readies flowers and teacups for afternoon tea, whilst the lit Top3 by Design x Gascoigne & King Apres soy candle scents the air with a vanilla-tabac fragrance.

 A well-deserved afternoon break – and a bit of a giggle, too.

 Macarons by Zumbo on the apartment’s Coco & Creme Living Flax Ceramic Platter – we had ‘Drunken Pear’, ‘Popcorn’ and ‘Salted Caramel and Coconut’ flavours.
 Let me say, they did not hang around very long after this photo was taken.